The Best Butternut Squash Apple Soup

 I always recommend using an immersion blender to blend soups because it’s easier and safer than a regular blender.
 However, if you prefer to use a regular blender, puree the soup in batches.
 Only fill your blender about halfway with the hot soup because hot liquids expand, and there’s a risk of the hot soup flying out of the top of the blender.

-For the bread, stick to one that’s soft and will melt into the soup.
+For the bread, use one that’s soft and will melt into the soup.
 Avoid seeded breads or those with a very tough crust.

 What to Eat With Butternut Squash Apple Soup